Affiliate links on Android Authority may earn us a commission. Learn more.

 Get the right mobile plan, internet connection, or credit card

 One of the ways in which network carriers, broadband providers, and credit card companies attract customers is by bundling a slew of offers with premium plans.
 A free, usually year-long, subscription to Prime is one of the extras that you can get.
 Here are some examples of companies that offer Amazon Prime for free.

 - Metro by T-Mobile’s highest-end subscription will set you back $60 a month.
 However, you also get Amazon Prime access and 100GB of cloud storage on Google One.

 - Vodafone is offering an Amazon Prime Video subscription for up to two years for those who sign up for the annual Red Entertainment package.
+The offer is for the £33 and £37 a month plans.
+You can also get it with the Red 5G Entertainment Plan for £22 a month, the Red 20GB Entertainment plan for £27 a month, and the Red 40GB Entertainment plan for £32 a month.
 Keep in mind, this is only Prime Video and not the full Amazon Prime package — so no free delivery and other offers.

 This is a list that is going to keep changing (and we’ll keep updating this page).
 Network carriers are going to keep adding or removing Amazon Prime as a bundled offer.
 There aren’t any credit cards that currently come with a Prime subscription right now.
 However, there have been options in the past, and there will likely be in the future.

-These are just a few ways in which you can get Amazon Prime for free!
-Unless from a network carrier, ISP, or credit card company, there aren’t any legit long term solutions though.
+These are just a few ways in which you can get an Amazon Prime free trial!
+Unless from a network carrier, ISP, or credit card company, there aren’t any legit long-term solutions though.
 What the free trials offer is a way to find out whether the service is worth the money.